swipely/graph_performance/README.md

 | 10000   | 1000    | 63.7      | 6.06       | 6.46       | 66.035     |
 Did not test the ext method or gremlin with the largest graph.

+The test results above are all for getting the vertex by edge properties that are known to exist.
+Doing an existence check for properties that are not present is slightly slower for filter, almost the same for VCI methods.
+This is relevant for upsert operations.

 ### Environment
 #### System
 ```